spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 {% info_block infoBox "Info" %}

-In this step, you'll enable gift card purchasing in your project.
+In this step, you enable gift card purchasing in your project.

 {% endinfo_block %}